kemball/karkadann/README.md

 * `.is_real()` Checks if the Assembly has been saved to the database, and if so, returns its id.
 * `.is_record()` Returns an iterator over the gbfile underneath.
 * `.save_record()` Helper function to generate portable filenames that aren't used yet for saving the genbank records.

+`Assembly.fetch(genome_id)` fetches and populates an assembly based on a genome_id.
+Not the name, just the id.
+Unsatisfied with this.

 #####`save_contig(assembly_id,sequence,accession=None)`